About Loud and Queer!

 The Ketchikan Queer Collective

 The Ketchikan Queer Collective is a committee of the Ketchikan Pride Alliance.
-We are a group of LGBTQ+ individuals who have come together to inform, inspire, and build community through our quarterly publication Loud and Queer!
+We are a group of LGBTQ+ individuals who have come together to inform, inspire, and build community through our zine Loud and Queer!
 Based in Ketchikan, we work locally and regionally to make LGBTQ+ experiences visible and our voices heard.

 Founding the Collective